daniel-1789/rpg-pendragon/recaps/02_Anarchy_Period.md

 	*   Boy (bastard), Remus,  born 486-487 (17).
 	*   Girl, born 495-496 (8)
 	*   Girl, born 496-497 (7)

+## Year 504 - Chapter XXIV - The Redcap Tower

+News The King of Somerset had sent a herald to ask for help in fighting against King Idres.

+The countess however was interested if her brave knights could secure a tower near the border with Wessex.

+Beornwulf, Calliope, Mag, and Percy traveled to the vicinity of the tower and learned it was largely in ruins from a nearby village.
+However, the villagers feared a vile Redcap which dwelt there.
+They did battle with the Redcap but were badly wounded and retreated back to the village, Mag previously injured.
+The village surgeon tried to treat him but his wounds festered and he fell.
+He was avenged in battle against the Redcap, which followed them to the village and was at last defeated by force of arms and Percy finally being able to work an exorcism ritual to banish the foul fey from our realm.

 [image-1]:	./maps/britain_495.png
 [image-2]:	./maps/pendragon_player.png
 [image-3]:	./maps/forest_sauvage.png